jruwaard/aph_ema_handbook/docs/R.md

 install.package(tidyverse)
 ```

-The tidyverse contains a package called 'haven', which allows you to read and
+The `tidyverse` contains a package called `haven`, which allows you to read and
 write SPSS datafiles (.sav files).
 This is very convenient.
 You don't have to
 convert all your SPSS data to csv files.
 See `?read_spss` to learn how to import
-an SPSS-file (or use the data import wizard, by choosing \`File \> Import
+an SPSS-file (or use the data import wizard, by choosing `File > Import
-Dataset \> From SPSS', in RStudio's top-right pane).
+Dataset > From SPSS`, in RStudio's top-right pane).

 ### Installing R-packages from GitHub
 \index{GitHub}

 Not all packages are at CRAN.
 Many 'unofficial' packages are shared at a site
 called 'GitHub'.
-This book's companion R package 'emaph', for example, which
+This book's companion R package `emaph`, for example, which
 contains specialized EMA functions datasets, is on GitHub.
 You need package
 emaph to run many examples in the book, so let's install this package now.

 GitHub packages can be installed via the `install_github` function, which is
 defined in a package called 'devtools'.
-So, to install 'emaph', enter the
+So, to install `emaph`, enter the
 following in the console: